kzwr/Watermark/README.md

         color: '#cccccc'
       }); // create a instance of Watermark watermark.mount('body');  // mount to document.body
-      // watermark.draw();  // dont fotget to use draw to display on mounted element
+      // watermark.draw();  // dont fotget to use draw() to display watermark on mounted element
       ```
 ### set(options)